New Paths in Old Woods

 - Kelly Stewart: harp

-This selection is the last movement of a sonata I wrote in 2022 for bassoon and piano called âTales From the Groveâ, commissioned by Terry Ashley in honor of the occasion of her 80th birthday.
+- This selection is the last movement of a sonata I wrote in 2022 for bassoon and piano called âTales From the Groveâ, commissioned by Terry Ashley in honor of the occasion of her 80th birthday.
 The piece tells a series of stories about a particular grove of ancient dwarf white oaks on top of Little Scaly Mountain, NC.
 Today, a retreat called The Mountain exists among the trees, and the folks who run it are passionate conservationists.
 Trees are such a major part of Celtic sensibilities that it seemed a natural fit to add this piece to our album.
 I worked with our harpist Kelly Stewart to arrange this movement for bassoon and harp.
 Kellyâs thoughtful adaptation of the piano part for the harp and beautiful musicianship made this collaboration a joy.
 Thanks go to T.D.
-Ellis and TrevCo Music for their permission to record this piece.
+Ellis and TrevCo Music for their permission to record this piece. - The wind and the trees are made of spirits, and they sing to each other: come closer, my love, and dance with me.
+The bassoon calls to the wind spirits who arrive in a rush, and the Great Dance continues until they peacefully sing of their love together. - -Amber Ferenz

 - Kelly Stewart: harp